How to Simplify Your Life

 • If you can't move it alone, don't buy it.

+On the same trend: don't start collections.
 Find hobbies that are a consumable experience instead.
 Get a subscription for the things you want to dive more deeply into.

-Limit spares
+Limit Spares

-Let the items you have work more for you.
+Let the items you have, work more for you.
 A bed that can be used as storage, a multi-season jacket, foldable furniture, .... .
-Limit single-use items. eg: plates just for pasta, glasses for 1 type of drink, specific vegetable/fruit tools, ... .

-Leave shoes at the door
+Leave Shoes at the Door

 Home feels more like a sanctuary.
-Most of the cleaning comes from bringing the outside in.

 Don't commute

-Slow down
+Slow Down

 When you eat, wait in a queue or are in a conversation, focus on the moment.
 Don't automatically grab your phone.
 Allow your brain to be bored once in a while.
-Don't compulsively fill every crevice of downtime with distractions or "productive" tasks.

 Don't just do something, sit there.

-Over time our calendars become filled with activity traps that we don't truly enjoy but have stuck out of habit.
+Over time, our calendars become filled with activity traps that we don't truly enjoy but have stuck out of habit.
 Sit down and see if you wouldn't rather spend the time on other things.
-Cancel, say no, schedule some me-time.
-When was the last time you had a free evening during the week?

-I block constantly.
-Any mail I didn't want to receive gets blocked.
-Many keywords go through an automatic filter to trash.
 I wish the same was possible for physical mail (stickers/removing from lists don't work IMO).
 I'm counting down the days until a physical postal box isn't required anymore.

 Gifts